sparkfun/SparkFun_RTK_Firmware/docs/configure_gnss.md

 *Rover with Active NTRIP Client Connection*

 Once the device connects to WiFi, it will attempt to connect to the user's chosen NTRIP Caster.
 If WiFi or the NTRIP connection fails, the rover will return to normal operation.

+When the NTRIP client is enabled, enabling the [SD Card Server](https://sparkfun.github.io/SparkFun_RTK_Firmware/configure_data_logging/) provides access the files on the microSD card using WiFi.